BalajigowdaHS/Customer-Segmentation/Readme.md

 Agglomerative Clustering: The Silhouette Score for Agglomerative Clustering was 0.62, which is slightly lower than KMeans but still indicates reasonable cluster separation.

-Image Placeholder: Silhouette Score Comparison Plot

 Results and Insights
 The customer segmentation resulted in four distinct clusters, each representing a unique group of customers based on their characteristics:

-Cluster 1: High-income customers, typically older, and more likely to engage in marketing campaigns.
+**Cluster 1:** High-income customers, typically older, and more likely to engage in marketing campaigns.

-Cluster 2: Younger customers with moderate income, showing low engagement with marketing campaigns.
+**Cluster 2:** Younger customers with moderate income, showing low engagement with marketing campaigns.

-Cluster 3: Low-income customers, less likely to respond to marketing campaigns.
+**Cluster 3:** Low-income customers, less likely to respond to marketing campaigns.

-Cluster 4: Middle-aged customers with varying income levels but generally low engagement.
+**Cluster 4:** Middle-aged customers with varying income levels but generally low engagement.

 These clusters offer valuable insights into customer behavior, which can be used to develop personalized marketing strategies.

-Image Placeholder: Final Cluster Visualization

 ### Future Improvements
 While this project provides valuable insights, there are several improvements that could be made: